adaryss/are-we-domed/README.md

 App that search asteroids that will be near Earth in next 7 days.

 # What is used
-React.js, Redux, Materal UI, Lingui.js
+React.js, Redux, Material UI, Lingui.js

 ## Check the live version here: